Peter-JC-Wu/exercise-fitness-app/README.md

-# Exercise Fitness App
+# Exercise Planner App

 ## Overview

-The Exercise Fitness App is a full-stack MERN web application with CRUD functionality designed to help users discover, manage, and track their favorite exercises.
-In my previous careers as a firefighter and personal trainer, fitness is a huge part of my lifestyle.
-As a new software programmer, I want to share the joys of learning new exercises.
-This application provides a user-friendly interface for exploring a vast collection of exercises, saving personal favorites, and receiving personalized recommendations.
-The application follows a client-server architecture, utilizing React on the client side and Express with MongoDB on the server side.
+The Exercise Planner App is a dynamic full-stack MERN web application with CRUD functionality designed to empower users on their fitness journey.
+Meticulously crafted with a passion for health and well-being, this app is the brainchild of a personal trainer and former firefighter, now venturing into the world of software engineering.
+This application provides a user-friendly interface for exploring a vast collection of exercises, curate a personal collection of favorites, and ultimately create personalized workout plans to elevate your fitness experience.
+This holistic application follows a client-server architecture, utilizing React on the client side and Express with MongoDB on the server side.
+The Exercise Planner App is your companion for achieving fitness goals with efficiency and enjoyment.
+Join us on this transformative lifestyle journey to a healthier and fitter you!

 ## Table of Contents